lindemann09/numerosity_production_task/README.md

 # NUMPROD: Numerosity Production Task

-A numerosity production task based on Python and [Exypriment].
+A numerosity production task based on Python and [Expyriment].

 The version [v1.0][v10] of module ```numprod``` contains the code of the numersorty production task as it has been used in the study of Stapel, Hunnius, Bekkering and Lindemann (2015).
 See ```numprod_demo.py``` for an example.